 One of the main reason the Polynesian culture has used Tamanu oil for centuries is for its skin repair and healing abilities.
 The oil contains antibacterial and antibiotic properties that help to repair skin damage caused by acne, as well as exceptionally high counts of monounsaturated and polyunsaturated fats which help to maintain balanced moisture levels.

 What really makes this oil an effective agent in helping to repair skin damage is its high level of polyunsaturated fatty acids.
 These fats are essential because our body can’t produce them on their own.
 So, they must come from other sources such as Tamanu oil.

 Polyunsaturated fats are why Tamanu oil for skin health is growing in popularity across the cosmetics world.
 That’s because polyunsaturated fats play a key role in cell membrane development.
-Therefore, the amino acids in these fats are essential in rejuvenating skin cells that result in wound closures.
+Therefore, the amino acids in these fats are vital for rejuvenating skin.

 Tamanu Oil For Acne